 We are committed to providing a safe place for all girls to attend camp.
 Not only do many girls have health issues related to animals but many girls are afraid of one animal or another.
 This means that we do not allow staff to bring or keep pets of any kind at camp.

-There is a designated health care staff at all our camps.
-At our resident camp, we have a health care director on staff.
-At both day camps, our camp directors have advanced first aid certification and serve as our health care staff.
-All our camps work with local clinics to ensure our campers and staff have access to the health care services they need during their time at camp.
+There is a designated healthcare staff at all our camps.
+At our resident camp, we have a healthcare director on staff.
+At both day camps, our camp directors have advanced first aid certification and serve as our healthcare staff.
+All our camps work with local clinics to ensure our campers and staff have access to the healthcare services they need during camp.

-You’ll be away from your normal health care providers and pharmacy for the summer.
-We suggest talking to your normal health care providers to find out how to contact them during the summer.
-Also ask them how to handle common medical issues like colds, sore throats, and intestinal issues so that you can plan for them.
-Finally, it is worth checking with your insurance company and pharmacy to see if you can get a 3-month supply of any prescription medication(s) so that you can avoid having to get them refilled during the summer.
+You’ll be away from your normal healthcare providers and pharmacy for the summer.
+We suggest talking to your regular healthcare providers to find out how to contact them during the summer.
+Also, ask them how to handle common medical issues like colds, sore throats, and intestinal issues so that you can plan for them.
+Finally, it is worth checking with your insurance company and pharmacy to see if you can get a 3-month supply of any prescription medication(s) to avoid refilling them during the summer.

 How do I do my laundry?

-If you work at resident camp we have a washer and dryer that you can use for free.
+If you work at sleepaway camp we have a washer and dryer that you can use for free.
 We’ll even provide the detergent!
-Camp laundry has priority and you’ll share the machines with your co-workers so you’ll want to bring enough clothes for at least two weeks.
+Camper laundry has priority, and you’ll share the machines with your co-workers, so you’ll want to bring enough clothes for at least two weeks.

-If you work with our traveling day camps, you will occasionally have access to a washer and dryer in a community you are hosting camp in.
-Sometimes these machines will be free and sometimes they will be coin operated.
-Either way, you’ll need to provide your own detergent, and you should have enough clothing for at least a few weeks at a time!
+If you work with our community day camp, you will occasionally have access to a washer and dryer in the community where you are hosting camp.
+Sometimes, these machines will be free, and sometimes, they will be coin-operated.
+You should have enough clothing for at least a few weeks at a time!

 How do I get mail during the summer?

-Regardless of what camp you work at, you’ll have limited connection to technology while you are at camp.
-Writing old fashion letters is a great way to keep in contact with friends and family (and a wonderful surprise to receive during your week).
-Mail can be sent to our Anchorage office and it will be brought out to your camp location.
+Regardless of what camp you work at, you’ll have limited access to technology while you are there.
+Writing old-fashioned letters is a great way to keep in contact with friends and family (and a wonderful surprise to receive during your week).
+Mail can be sent to our Anchorage office, and it will be brought to your camp location.
+Mail will be delivered to Togowoods and Singing Hils weekly.
+We cannot guarantee getting mail to staff working at Community Day Camp.

 First Name, Last Name